MattiasTrettel/Progetto-Robotica/README.md

   </p>
 </p>
 <br>
 A number of objects (e.g., mega-blocks) are stored without any specific order on a stand (initial stand) located within the workspace of a robotic manipulator.
-The manipulator is an anthropomorphic arm, with a spherical wrist and a three-fingered gripper as end-effector.
+The manipulator is an anthropomorphic arm, with a spherical wrist and a two-fingered gripper as end-effector.
 The objects can belong to different classes but have a known geometry.
 The objective of the project is to use the manipulator to pick the objects in sequence and to position them on a different stand according to a specified order (final stand).
 A calibrated 3D sensor is used to locate the different objects and to detect their mutual position in the initial stand.